makaylatang/Computational-Skills-for-Biostatistics/README.md

 mini-batches (Similarly to what you do with k-fold cross-validation).
 - for mini_batch = 1, 2, ..., B:
     - Compute the loss function (using the entire training set)
+    - Compute gradient of the loss function w.r.t. beta (using only the observations in the current mini_batch)
+    - Update parameters: beta = beta – learning_rate*gradient

+> 1. Implement and test a function lm_sgd that performs stochastic gradient descent as described above.
+Describe (in words and small code sections) the main changes you have made to the lm_gd code, introduced in class, to implement lm_sgd.
+Put the entire code in an appendix.

+> 2. Display the values of the loss function at every iteration in a scatter plot # iteration vs loss function for both lm_gd and lm_sgd.
+In light of this plot, why do you think the technique is called stochastic gradient descent?

+> 3. Generate a list of 20 random vectors beta_init.
+For every element in the list run stochastic gradient descent with that initialization value.
+Use purrr:map for both the generation of the random vectors and the application of lm_sgd (see Lecture 4).
+Display the 20 estimation errors ∥β − β0∥2, where β0 is the true beta used to generate the data and β is the estimated one from lm_sgd.

 ## S3 method shallow neural network and C implementation